-In Section 2 we examine all possible ordering relationships than can hold between two program events and then classify them into non-races and four classes of races.
-In Section 4 we present our taxonomy of race detection methods.
-This section surveys results regarding the complexity of determining precise event ordering relationships, and includes three new negative results.
-In Section 5 we summarize the current known algorithms that can correctly answer the question, "Are there any races in this program?"
-In Section 6 we briefly touch on the the issue of determining the conflicting accesses to shared data.
+In [HM93b] we examine all possible ordering relationships that can hold between two program events and classify each possibility as either a non-race or belonging to one of four classes of races2.
+The remaining questions above are addressed by this paper.
+In Section 2 we present a taxonomy of event ordering approaches.
+Determining the possible order of events recorded or observed during the traced execution of a parallel program is important to most race detection algorithms.
+Section 3 places known results on event ordering into this taxonomy.
+This section also presents three new negative results.
+In Section 4 we summarize the current known algorithms that can correctly answer the question, "Are there any races in this program?"
+In Section 5 we briefly touch on the the issue of determining the conflicting accesses to shared data.